abrxeth/token/README.md

 -----

-# 1.2 Adding a Token with the Metamask App.
+# 1.2 Adding Token to the Metamask App.

 > Click: Add Token
 >